-Buried deep in the mountain, whether it is in Sendai City or within the Miyagi Prefecture, Saihōji Temple (定義如来 西方寺) is one of the top tourist attractions.
+Buried deep in the mountain, whether it is in Sendai City or within the Miyagi Prefecture, Jogi Nyorai Saihoji Temple (定義如来 西方寺) is one of the top tourist attractions.
 It is no wonder Hanyu Yuzuru and his family were willing to visit the temple regularly.
 The temple, located in the west of Sendai City, can be reached by direct bus.
-If you plan to drive there, stop briefly at the stunning Ōkura Dam (大倉ダム) for a relaxing stroll!
+If you plan to drive there, stop briefly at the stunning Ōkura Dam (大倉ダム) for a relaxing stroll (check out the stunning photo below that we took from the bus)!

-The main image of Saihōji erected in 1198, is Amida Buddha.
+The main image of Saihoji erected in 1198, is Amida Buddha.
 But instead of a Buddha statue, it is a hanging scroll.
-Although a hanging scroll might sound rather ordinary, it was brought to Japan due to Taira no Shigemori’s (平重盛) gold donation to Mt.
+Although a hanging scroll might sound rather ordinary, it was brought to Japan by Taira no Shigemori (平重盛), who donated gold to Mt.
 Wutai (五台山) in China.

-Taira no Shigemori was the eldest son of Taira no Kiyomori (平清盛), who established the first samurai-dominated administrative government in the late 12th period.
+Taira no Shigemori was the eldest son of Taira no Kiyomori (平清盛), who established the first samurai-dominated administrative government in the late 12th century.

 When Can You See the Amida Buddha Scroll

-The Amida Buddha scroll is a hidden Buddha in Saihōji.
-So if you are interested in meeting this treasure, visit the temple on one of the below dates.
+The Amida Buddha scroll is a hidden Buddha in Saihoji.
+So if you are interested in meeting this treasure, visit the temple on one of the dates below.

-- On the 6th and the 7th of April, the spring festival
+- On April 6 and 7, the spring festival

-- On the 6th and the 7th of July, the summer festival and Sadayoshi’s anniversary
+- On July 6 and 7, the summer festival and Sadayoshi’s anniversary

-- On the 6th and the 7th of October, the autumn festival
+- On October 6 and 7, the autumn festival

 Saihōji’s History